then found a note that the reason it was draft

 and back to Josh Smith's article .]

-In Glenn Block's excellent September 2008 article
+In Glenn Block's excellent September 2008 article-- [. the author once blogged at CodeBetter.com:

 "Prism: Patterns for Building Composite Applications with WPF"